ARM-software/arm-trusted-firmware/docs/porting-guide.md

     address is determined using the `plat_get_ns_image_entrypoint()` function described below.

-    BL2 populates an `el_change_info` structure in memory provided by the platform with information about how BL3-1 should pass control to the normal world BL image.
+3. BL2 populates an `entry_point_info` structure in memory provided by the platform with information about how BL3-1 should pass control to the other BL images.

-3. Populating a `meminfo` structure with the following information in memory that is accessible by BL3-1 immediately upon entry.

-        meminfo.total_base = Base address of secure RAM visible to BL3-1 meminfo.total_size = Size of secure RAM visible to BL3-1
-        meminfo.free_base  = Base address of secure RAM available for allocation to BL3-1
-        meminfo.free_size  = Size of secure RAM available for allocation to BL3-1

-    BL2 populates this information in the `bl31_meminfo` field of the pointer returned by the `bl2_get_bl31_args_ptr() function.
-BL2 implements the `init_bl31_mem_layout()` function to populate the BL3-1 meminfo structure described above.
-The platform may override this implementation, for example if the platform wants to restrict the amount of memory visible to BL3-1.
-    Details of this function are given below.

 4. (Optional) Loading the BL3-2 binary image (if present) from platform provided non-volatile storage.
-To load the BL3-2 image, BL2 makes use of the `bl32_meminfo` field in the `bl31_args` structure to which a pointer is returned by the `bl2_get_bl31_args_ptr()` function.
+To load the BL3-2 image, BL2 makes use of the `meminfo` returned by the `bl2_plat_get_bl32_meminfo()` function.
     The platform also defines the address in memory where BL3-2 is loaded through the optional constant `BL32_BASE`.
 BL2 uses this information to determine if there is enough memory to load the BL3-2 image.
-If `BL32_BASE` is not defined then this and the following two steps are not performed.
+    If `BL32_BASE` is not defined then this and the next step is not performed.

 5. (Optional) Arranging to pass control to the BL3-2 image (if present) that has been pre-loaded at `BL32_BASE`.
-BL2 populates an `el_change_info` structure in memory provided by the platform with information about how BL3-1 should pass control to the BL3-2 image.
-This structure follows the `el_change_info` structure populated for the normal world BL image in 2. above.
+BL2 populates an `entry_point_info` structure in memory provided by the platform with information about how BL3-1 should pass control to the BL3-2 image.

-6. (Optional) Populating a `meminfo` structure with the following information in memory that is accessible by BL3-1 immediately upon entry.

-        meminfo.total_base = Base address of memory visible to BL3-2
-        meminfo.total_size = Size of memory visible to BL3-2
-        meminfo.free_base  = Base address of memory available for allocation to BL3-2
-        meminfo.free_size  = Size of memory available for allocation to BL3-2

-    BL2 populates this information in the `bl32_meminfo` field of the pointer returned by the `bl2_get_bl31_args_ptr()` function.

 The following functions must be implemented by the platform port to enable BL2 to perform the above tasks.